Skip to main content

 Key Provisions

-• For health-related rules, requires a direct causal link between exposure at or above the numeric criteria and manifest bodily harm, using applicable scientific methods; allows certain animal data when human data is unavailable.
+• For health-related rules adopted under the stricter-standard exception, requires a direct causal link between exposure at or above criteria and manifest bodily harm in humans, with possible use of animal or cell data when human data are absent.

-• Prohibits default use of the EPA's Integrated Risk Information System (IRIS) for numeric water quality criteria and requires revision of rules that rely on IRIS within nine months of the act’s effective date.
+• Prohibits default use of EPA's Integrated Risk Information System (IRIS) for numeric water quality criteria and requires agencies that used it to revise those rules within nine months.

-• Exempts rules required by federal law, rules that are less stringent than federal standards, repeals or modifications that reduce stringency, and emergency rules.
+• Provides exemptions for rules required by federal law, rules that are less stringent than federal standards, rules repealing or modifying to be less stringent, and emergency rules.

 Subjects